 4. Candidates must be of good behaviour and conduct.
 We cannot have disruptive members in the group.
 You know your own children.
 Please do not seek admission if your child might be disruptive or uncooperative.
 We will simply exclude them (without refund) so please do not waste your time and money.

-5. This programme is an excellent introduction for young people whose parents want to explore the option of their children studying Islam full time by seeking knowledge and pursing Islamic scholarship without sending them to full time institutes during their school and college years.
-Indeed, shaykh Shams’s own objectives was that this programme might become the spark that triggers an interest in advanced Islamic studies for the youth in his family.
+5. This programme is an excellent introduction for young people whose parents want to explore the option of their children studying Islam full time by seeking knowledge and pursing Islamic scholarship without sending them to full time residential institutes or abroad during their school and college years.
+Indeed, shaykh Shams’s own objective was that this programme might become the spark that triggers an interest in advanced Islamic studies for the youth in his family.
 After all, who doesn’t want their children to become ulama.

 Important Note About Workload

 We are aware that most children and youth between 14 and 18 also have the pressures of GCSEs and AS/A levels upon them and appreciate that 4-6 hours of learning is a significant additional load.
 We advise parents to please think carefully before committing to this.
 We’ve already run the programme with a group and they coped well and their studies did not suffer.